 28 October, Albert Christopher, Ruben Joseph and three other Colonial-born Indians leave Durban to assist in the strike area.

-November, Lord Harding delivers a speech in Madras, India, in which he expresses sympathy with the Indian passive resistance struggle in South Africa.
+November, Lord Harding delivers a speech in Madras (now Chennai), India, in which he expresses sympathy with the Indian passive resistance struggle in South Africa.

 18 December, The Indian Inquiry Commission, also known as the Solomon Commission, commences its sittings in Pretoria.

 14 January, The Gandhi-Smuts Agreement is reached between Gen. J.C.
 Smuts and Gandhi.